gonative-cc/sui-native/bitcoin_executor/README.md

 ## TODO

+Few things are missing to have a fully functioning trustless implementation of a Bitcoin Execution Node in Sui:

-- SPV and Relayer handle reorgs, however the Executor doesn't handle reorgs
+- SPV and Relayer handle reorgs, however the Executor doesn't handle reorgs yet.
   - We need to update UTXO management to handle reorgs: add versioning and cleanups.
 - Executor should use SPV to trustlessly verify blocks and independently handle reorgs.
+We started the integration but didn't have time to test it and finish the setup.
+- Bitcoin block size limit is 4MB.
+This is way more than a Sui TX size limit.
+We could split Block into multiple PTBs, but then we have another problem -- theoretically Bitcoin transaction size is the size of the block, and TXs have to be handled atomically and operate on an interpreter stack.
+  - Today, the Bitcoin Executor is limited to handle blocks up to the Sui TX size limit.
+  - We could use clever locking system to firstly propagate the interpreter stack, and then execute it.
 - Currently we only support P2WPHK Segwit transactions.
 Other type of transactions have to be implemented: P2WSH, Taproot, Legacy (P2PK).

 ### Executor Entity Relationship